 Modern design makes use of dark or cherry woods, chrome, acrylic, leather and concrete.
 On the other hand, contemporary design features light wood, eco-friendly building material and recycled glass, plastic and wood.

-Straight vertical and horizontal lines characterize modern architecture.
+Straight vertical and horizontal lines certainly characterize modern architecture.
 Although vertical and horizontal lines are important in contemporary styles, forms are more fluid and often curved.

 Lighting design is big – even artsy – now, while a century ago, lights were modest and task-related.

-Now that you are able to tell modern and contemporary interiors from the other, you’re ready to get started.
+Now that you are able to tell modern vs contemporary interiors from the other, you’re ready to get started.
 If you’d still like a design expert’s advice, Schedule A Free Interior Design Consultation to make your modern or contemporary masterpiece come to life.